sandialabs/slycat/docs/manual/PSModelVis.rst

    **Parameter Space Model of cars data set with Scatterplot and Variable Table views, each providing a different level of abstraction.**

+As with the CCA Model Visualization example, we will be using the Cars data set in the following sections to illustrate some of the Parameter Space Model features.
+We will also be using the Taylor Anvil Impact Scenario (TAIS) ensemble, which includes image data, to demonstrate some of the media-based functionality.

 .. toctree::
   :maxdepth: 3

+  TAISDataSet.rst
   ScatterplotView.rst
   PSVariableTable.rst